-In a political power play, Abner, one of Saul's generals, installed Saul's son as king of the north to oppose David.
+In a political power play, Abner, one of Saul's generals, installed Saul's son as king in the north to oppose David.
 We know what kind of man he was because his name originally was Esh-Baal (man of Baal) and was changed to one no better, Ish-bosheth (man of shame).

-In chapters 2 through 4 the intrigue of the civil war reads like a novel:
+In chapters 2 through 4 the intrigue of the civil war reads like a novel.

---Abner going to war against Joab, David's general and killing his brother.

---Then Abner defecting to David's side and plotting to kill Ishbosheth in exchange for returning David's wife Michal whom Saul had given to another man (I Sam.
-18.

---Joab incensed that David would deal with Abner and plotting to assassinate him without David's knowledge, and doing it.

---David so upset over Abner's death declaring a day of mourning leading everyone to admire him.

---Two of Ish-boseth's captains decapitating him and sending his head to David who had them executed for treason.

---Mephibosheth, the sole surviving son of Jonathan, is no threat because he is crippled so David has no other rivals.

-The war is over!

-II.
-THE PROSPEROUS YEARS (Chapters S-12)
+- Abner goes to war against Joab, David's general and kills Joab's brother. - Then Abner defects to David's side and plots to kill Ish-bosheth in exchange for returning David's wife Michal whom Saul had given to another man (1 Sam 18). - Joab is incensed that David would deal with Abner and plots to assassinate him without David's knowledge, and does it. - David is upset over Abner's death and declares a day of mourning leading everyone to admire him. - Two of Ish-bosheth's captains decapitate him and send his head to David who executes them for treason. - Mephibosheth, the sole surviving son of Jonathan, is no threat because he is crippled so David has no other rivals.

+A. David's Coronation (5)